ZYuge/An-externally-validated-algorithm-for-real-life-gait-recognition-using-lower-back-IMU-for-elderly/ReadME.md

 |predict unknown data| No | Recognize_gait_unsupervised.py | GaitRecognitionFunctions_general.py | Yes |

 ## 2.1.
-Aim1: To train a CNN model
+Aim 1: To train a CNN model

 There are 1 main code and 2 subfunction code for this aim.
 Put all these code into the same folder, for example ./github_rwk/", so that we can call subfuntions in the main functions.